Skip to main content

-It was a quiet evening when they stood at the final gate together.
+It was a quiet airport-hall evening descending like a whisper when they stood at the final gate together.
 Ethan knew he'd never forgive himself the violation of crossing it.
-So instead he watched her fingers trembled ever so slightly as she held onto the edge of her jacket.
-The air between them was thick with many things, mostly words unsaid that had been building for days, maybe weeks.
+Ticket or no ticket, it would be an unforgivable act.
+The act of choice being the more divine.
+So instead he traced her fingers with his eyes as they trembled holding the edge of her jacket between them.
+The air had thickened between them with many things, mostly words left unsaid that had been building for days, maybe weeks, who knew?
 He looked at her, trying to read her face, but something in her eyes was different tonight—distant, yet resolved.

 "I can’t do this anymore," she said softly, almost to herself, as if she was still convincing her own heart of the truth.